offbynull/learn/Math/input/input.md

 * `{bm} more than` -- e.g. 3 more than 5
 * `{bm} total` -- e.g. total of 3 and 5

-Common properties of addition:
+Properties of addition:

- * commutative: order in which 2 numbers are added doesn't matter
+ * Order in which 2 numbers are added doesn't matter (commutative).

    ```
     [●●●]    [●●●●●] results in [●●●●●●●●]    (3+5 is 7)